shreyareddi/jekyll-now/about.md

 - Small business owner [@shopmikamina](www.instagram.com/shopmikamina)
 - I love working with arts and crafts, refining my eye for small details!
+- I'm interested in Economics and understanding why and how people make decisions
+  - This allows me to understand the choices team members or partners may make and provide me with the resources to guide them with their decisions

 ### Contact me